-Blowing Rock Art and History Museum, corner of Chestnut and Main streets, downtown Blowing Rock.
-Rankin East and West galleries, Through May 5 - "Lee Hall: Immediate Landscapes.
+Blowing Rock Art and History Museum, corner of Chestnut and Main streets. downtown Blowing Rock.
+Fort Gallery, Through June 2 - "Pulp & Bind: Paper & Book in Southern Appalachia".
+The exhibition brings together 18 artists working across Southern Appalachia who are deeply engaged with the mediums of paper and book as forms and concepts.
+The exhibition is the culmination of a series of survey-oriented group exhibitions undertaken by BRAHM to map the state of Craft across the region through a lens of artists working with an acute focus on craftassociated mediums.
+Rankin East and West galleries.
+Through May 5 - "Lee Hall: Immediate Landscapes.
 Lee Hall (1934 - 2017) had a long and varied career in the arts but her deep North Carolina roots always seemed to bring her and her work back to the Tarheel State.
 Born in Lexington, NC, her abstract expressionist paintings are vivid examples of those traditions while retaining the kind of detail that truly brings a viewer into a specific place and time.
-A graduate of the Women's College of the University of North Carolina (now the University of North Carolina-Greensboro), Hall was one of the first women to make headway in the post-WWII New York art scene.
-Cannon Gallery, Through June 30 - "Highlights: Selections from BRAHM's Permanent Collection".
+A graduate of the Women's College of the University of North Carolina (now the University of North Carolina-Greensboro).
+Hall was one of the first women to make headway in the post-WWII New Through 30 - "Highlights: Selections from BRAHM's Permanent Collection".
 BRAHM stewards a growing Permanent Collection of over 800 objects.
 Museums build collections for a variety of reasons preserving artworks and other objects of historical importance for future generations; cataloging, documenting, and researching said objects; and displaying and interpreting the collection for the public through exhibitions, publications, and other educational programs.
 Schaefer Gallery, Through Apr.
 20, 2024 - "Crafted Modern: The Collection of Rob Williams.
 Schaefer Gallery, Through Apr.
 20 - "Crafted Modern: The Collection of Rob Williams".
 The Studio Craft movement of the 20th Century witnessed a broad resurgence of artists working in mediums historically understood to be less precious than their fine art counterparts.
 Clay, metal, glass, wood, and fiber were the materials of daily life, constituting the tools and wares of domestic and professional labor.
 Ongoing - the BRAHM will host exhibits, educational programs and classes that promote the visual arts, history and heritage of the mountains of western North Carolina.
 Admission: Yes.
 Hours: Tue.-Sat., 10am-5pm & Sun., noon-4pm.
 Contact: 828/295-9099 or at (www.blowingrockmuseum.org).